 I wish you might say more about Americans standing up in opposition all over the US while the gop "majority" rolls over; you know, as a counterpoint to what this regime with its matching florsheims and pouty lips are doing.
 As far as Joe Kent is concerned, well, he should never have been confirmed, along with the entire cabinet IMO.
 But here we are.
 I believe the vast majority of us are not stupid dolts.
 We know exactly what's going on with the felon in chief and his pals.
 May all of them be investigated, indicted ( many for treason), adjudicated, and removed from society for their crimes.

-You might enjoy Rachel Maddie’s keynote at the University of British Columbia in Canada last week.
+You might enjoy Rachel Maddow’s keynote at the University of British Columbia in Canada last week.
 It includes what Americans are doing all over the country to keep a record of what Trump is trying to destroy.
 It was so inspiring to hear. https://youtu.be/BGqypLBWjKY?si=xHu06Yok8uSWoMVJ

 Thanks Jenny.
 She is good about reporting actions by Americans.
 I read Robert Hubbell's substack which always provides this part of the daily narrative.